HomeRoutesCounty MapsGuidesOld Maps & GuidesLinksAbout UsContact Us

 E. Western county route.
 Runs from Illinois through Twin Lakes to Burlington.

 G. Roads north of Burlington.
 There are a number of quite scenic roads in the Burlington area, several of which are designated as Rustic Roads.
 These roads can be used to go from Burlington to Rochester.
 From Rochester, one route leads northeast through Waterford to Wind Lake and towards Milwaukee; another goes straight north towards Waukesha.
 From Burlington, routes lead northwest through Walworth county towards Mukwanago.
-They can be combined with the Burlington-Norway Trail for scenic loop trips.
+They can be combined with the Seven Waters Trail for scenic loop trips.

 Home